Japandi is more than just a style;

 The key to achieving a Japandi interior is having no clutter.

-Keeping a minimalist and paired back design is one of the reasons why this interior style works so well in small spaces and opened planned living.
+Keeping a minimalist and paired back design is one of the reasons why the Japandi interior style works so well in small spaces and opened planned living.

 However, the feeling of well being and functionality are just as important.